fetchai/agents-aea/packages/fetchai/skills/coin_price/README.md

 ## Handlers

-* `http`: processes incoming HTTP messages, retrieves the coin price from the appropriate response, stores it in shared state under the key: `oracle_data`, and responds to requests meeting the API specification listed in `coin_api_spec.yaml`.
+* `http`: processes incoming HTTP messages, retrieves the coin price from the appropriate response, stores it in shared state under the key: `oracle_data`, and responds to requests satisfying the API specification listed in `coin_api_spec.yaml`.